Released September 1977

 Released in September 1977, this absolutely unique work of genius stands in a category all of its own.
 Quirky New York composer Jim Steinman had long admired Elton John's "Burn Down The Mission" and "Funeral For A Friend/Love Lies Bleeding" - mini opuses within a rock song setting, with long dramatic instrumental introductions.
 He also had a bunch of Peter Pan meets The Rocky Horror Show lyrics and a desire to set them to Wagnerian bombastic rock music meets Phil Spector's Wall Of Sound to create something the like of which had never been seen or even contemplated.
 He needed a few ingredients to allow his bizarre genius to flourish.

 He needed a band.
 He employed musicians of the highest quality, including bassists Garry Tallent, pianist Roy Bittan and drummer Max Weinberg from Bruce Springsteen's E St. Band.He needed a producer.
-He went for the legendary Todd Rundgren, notable for wrk with Grand Funk Railroad and the glammy, over-the-top New York Dolls.
+He went for the legendary Todd Rundgren, notable for his work with rock band Grand Funk Railroad and the glammy, over-the-top New York Dolls.

 Most of all he needed a singer.